FAQ’s About STARTING Therapy, Investment, & PolicieS

 What is the investment cost in therapy?

-The invention cost of psychotherapy varies depending on the provider’s level of education, licensure status, additional certifications, and area(s) of expertise.
+The investment cost of psychotherapy varies depending on the provider’s level of education, licensure status, additional certifications, and area(s) of expertise.

 Initial Psychotherapy Intake Session 90-minute - $200